Copyleft-io/copyleft-io.github.io/_posts/2016-09-01-hello-world.md

 <br>
 As we have moved about to explore new opportunities we've used Copyleft.io as a way to stay connected while working in the field.
-In addition to our consulting services here you will also find our thoughts, ideas, rants, and inner daemons.
+H ere you will also find our thoughts, ideas, rants, and inner daemons.

 <br>
 Cheers!